BasicWolf/archived-concrete-settings/docs/src/advanced.rst

 A method can be decorated by
 :class:`@setting <concrete_settings.setting>`
-in order to control Setting initialization, e.g. to set validators:
+in order to control Setting initialization.
+For example, to set validators:

-.. testcode:: setting-declaration-name-property-setting-decorator
+.. testcode:: setting-definition-name-property-setting-decorator

    from concrete_settings import Settings, setting from concrete_settings.exceptions import SettingsValidationError